nottelabs/open-operator-evals/README.md

 [You can investigate all replays/logs](#replays) and [reproduce the benchmark yourself](#reproduce-evals) 👇🏻

 - [Notte](https://github.com/nottelabs/notte) leads the benchmark by achieving the highest performance with 86.2% self-reported success and 79% LLM-verified completion.
 It also has the fastest execution time at 47s per task and an impressive 96.6% task reliability—Percentage of tasks an agent successfully completes at least once when given multiple attempts
-- [Browser-Use](https://github.com/browser-use/browser-use) demonstrates a notable performance difference compared to their claimed results in [their blog post](https://browser-use.com/posts/sota-technical-report), achieving 77.3% self-reported agent performance and 60.2% LLM-verified success versus their stated 89%.
-The absence of access to their results files prevents us from verifying their reported performance.
+- Our evaluation of [Browser-Use](https://github.com/browser-use/browser-use) shows 77.3% self-reported agent performance and 60.2% LLM-verified success, compared to their reported 89% in [their blog post](https://browser-use.com/posts/sota-technical-report).
+Their results files are not available for verification.
-- [Convergence](https://github.com/convergence-ai/proxy-lite) shows significantly lower performance than competitors with 38.4% agent success and 31.4% evaluation success, primarily due to CAPTCHA and bot detection issues.
-However, shows strong self-awareness, achieving near-perfect alignment in some instances, indicating potential for improvement if detection challenges are overcome.
+- [Convergence](https://github.com/convergence-ai/proxy-lite) achieved 38.4% agent success and 31.4% evaluation success, lower than other methods.
+Performance was limited by CAPTCHA and bot detection.
+Notably, it showed strong self-awareness, with near-perfect alignment in some cases, suggesting potential if detection issues are addressed.

 PS: [We are actively hiring software and research engineers](https://nottelabs.notion.site/jobs-for-humans) 🪩